unclecaptain5426/legacy-windows-firefox-compat/README.md

 # WORD OF CAUTION

-Please do not use an older version of Mozilla Firefox as a daily driver.
-It must be for testing purposes only.
+Please do not use an older version of Mozilla Firefox for reasons other than using Browservice.

 # BUGS